Kitware/nrtk/docs/release_notes/pending_release.rst

 * Added checks and tests for OpenCV perturbers to ensure image is in channel-last format.

+* Added a mirroring job to replace builtin gitlab mirroring due to LFS issue.

 Documentation

 * Updated the readthedocs required packages.